Failure of almost uniformly convergence for noncommutative martingales: Introduction

 and thus recovered the classical famous individual (or pointwise) ergodic theorem of Birkhoff for integrable functions.
 Yeadon's bilateral almost uniform convergence was also partially motivated by Cuculescu's fundamental result \cite{Cuc71}[Proposition 6], where any noncommutative bounded $L_1$-martingale was showed to converge bilaterally almost uniformly.
 As in the classical setting, all these (bilateral) almost uniform convergence results were deduced from some noncommutative maximal inequalities.
 Around thirty years later, along with several breakthroughs made on noncommutative maximal inequalities \cite{Pis98, Jun02, JuXu07, HJP16}, it is now well-known that the almost uniform convergence of ergodic averages is still true for initial data $x\in L_p(\mathcal M)$ with $p\geq2$ and the same happens for bounded $L_p$-martingales with $p\geq2$.
 Bilateral almost uniform convergence holds when $p\geq 1$.

-Note that the notion `almost uniform convergence' is stronger than `bilateral almost uniform convergence', it is then naturally to pursue the almost uniform convergence of ergodic averages or bounded $L_p$-martingales for $p<2$.
+Note that the notion `almost uniform convergence' is stronger than `bilateral almost uniform convergence', it is then natural to pursue the almost uniform convergence of ergodic averages or bounded $L_p$-martingales for $p<2$.
 As far as we know, several experts have been trying hard to solve this problem in a positive way.
-But in this paper, we provide a counterexample to show that in sharp contrast to the classical case, the almost uniform convergence can not happen for truly noncommutative $L_p$-martingales when $1\leq p<2$.
+But in this paper, we provide a counterexample to show that in sharp contrast to the classical case, the almost uniform convergence can fail for truly noncommutative $L_p$-martingales when $1\leq p<2$.

 \begin{thm} Let $1\leq p<2$.
 There exists a probability space $(\mathcal M,\tau)$ and a sequence of von Neumann subalgebras $\mathcal M_n$ with associated conditional expectations $\mathcal E_n$ and $\mathcal X\in L_p(\mathcal M)$ such that $(\mathcal E_n(\mathcal X))_{n\geq 0}$ does not converge almost uniformly. \end{thm}